ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

 contramap f . contramap g = contramap (g . f)
 ```

-If you convert the adapt the input to some Contravariant Functor by `contramap`ing with function `g` and then `contramap`ing that result with subsequent function `f`, it's the same as composing functions `f` and `g` (`g . f`) and then `contramap`ing once.
+If you convert the input to some Contravariant Functor by `contramap`ing with function `g` and then convert its input to some other type by `contramap`ing again with a function `f`, it's the same as composing the functions `f` and `g` (`g . f`) and then `contramap`ing once.
+Notice the order of composition is switched as opposed to when we looked at the Functor laws.

-once again using `Predicate` as an example, let's explore the compositional law of Contravariance.
+Once again using `Predicate` as an example, let's explore the compositional law of Contravariance.

 Given that we have the following `Predicate`s: